 You figure it out; end of lesson.
-That's it; you may leave now if you wish.
+That's it! you may leave now if you wish.

 I do not know, is the most appropriate answer for almost any question, as it leads to further questions, some more answers, and over and over endlessly until the End.
-That's certainly one answer, and likely the most important answer one can obtain, is it invariably leads to additional questions, which might be even more important or useful.
+That's certainly one answer, and likely the most important answer one can obtain, as it invariably leads to additional questions, which might be even more important or useful.
 I maintain that all subsequent ideas flow from that initial realization.
 (These are all my assertions, and have not been validated by The Ultimate Source, and are posited simply for probing and prodding reasons.)
-This is sort of how my brain works on a good day, and how it functions on a bad day is best handled by my next website "Into The Depths Of Hell."
+This is sort of how my brain works on a good day, and how it functions on a bad day is best handled by my next website "From The Depths Of Hell."

 And so the philosophical question of "what good is the past?" can have a few answers:

 a.
-It tells us who we were, where we came from, and who the people were who screwed up our lives - or in stunningly few cases - who were responsible for our stellar successes.
+It tells us who we were, where we came from, and who the people were who screwed up our lives - or in possibly stunningly few cases - who were responsible for our stellar successes.

 b.
 It provides a litmus test for screening any other people who have pasts (all of those "others") so that we can compare our pasts to rate ourselves on a scale of (you fill in the blanks).

 c.
 It explains the "why" of who we are, since "everybody knows" our present and future is rooted in our past.